H.S. VOLLEYBALL: Foxboro edges Attleboro in Hockomock League Cup thriller

-ATTLEBORO — The Foxboro High volleyball had faced a pair of one-game deficits against Attleboro High, but the Warriors battled back to knot the score both times.
+The Foxboro High volleyball team had faced a pair of one-game deficits against Attleboro High, but the Warriors battled back to knot the score both times.

 The Warriors had overcome a four-point deficit to win the fourth game of their Hockomock League Cup series match Wednesday against the Bombardiers, forcing a decisive fifth game.